sfc-gh-bciranni/cortex-lazy-semantic/README.md

 and so on.

-You can generate a semantic model for this data from a table in Snowflake (`DEMO.DEMO_SCHEMA.DAILY_REVENUE`) by running the following code:
+You can generate a semantic model for this data from a table in Snowflake (`DEMO.DEMO_SCHEMA.DAILY_REVENUE`):

 ```python
 from cortex_lazy_semantic.generator import generate_semantic_model_from_table